 Despite all that, setting up a business in the UAE has never been a piece of cake.
 A multitude of options and structures are available and you might be completely lost when faced with a complex offer.

-But the main reason why entrepreneurs come to set up their business in UAE, is the possibility to open a business in a Free Zone and get 100% foreign ownership.
+But the main reason why entrepreneurs come to set up their business in UAE is the possibility to open a business in a Free Zone and get 100% foreign ownership.

 You might ask, what is a Free Zone?
-Also called a free trade zone, Free Zones are geographically demarcated business zones in which companies may operate to benefit from a preferential tax, customs and import regime.
+Also called a free trade zone, Free Zones are geographically demarcated business zones in which companies may operate to benefit from a preferential tax, customs, and import regime.
 But the biggest benefit of operating in a Free Zone is the ability to have 100% foreign ownership of the company.
 This means you do not need a local sponsor or partner to open your business in the country!

-In the UAE, there are more than 40+ different Free Zones with more or less same characteristics.
-However, each Free Zone has its own requirements regarding activities, office/warehouse spaces and capital requirements.
+In the UAE, there are more than 40+ different Free Zones with more or less the same characteristics.
+However, each Free Zone has its own requirements regarding activities, office/warehouse spaces, and capital requirements.
 And each offers the possibility to develop and flourish your business in accordance with their specific types of business activities.

 Here a guide on how to find THE RIGHT Free Zone for your business